DaveKeehl/svelte-reveal/README.md

+## API

+svelte-reveal also exposes several functions you can call to change the [global configuration](#Global-config) of this library.

+Since these functions operate on a global level for all instances of svelte-reveal, you are supposed to only call them from a single file, otherwise you'll keep overriding the global options from multiple points.
+If you need/want to considerably customize the behavior of this library, I suggest you to create a dedicated file (e.g. reveal.config.js) and from there call the API to set global settings or shared transition properties.

+If you want to customise the behavior of a single DOM node, you are supposed to use the [options](#Options).

-These config parameters can be manipulated with the following functions. **All API functions return the global config object with the updated properties.**
+> 💡 All API functions return the global config object with the updated properties.

 ### setDev